Skip to main content

 • sha256

-They represent the password encoder used to encode passwords on the LDAP server.
+These specify the password encoder used by your LDAP server.

-By default, Ilum uses the adaptive encoder, which reads the prefix (e.g., {bcrypt} or {noop}) and selects the appropriate encoder to verify credentials based on that prefix.
-If no prefix is present, Ilum will not use any encoder.
+By default, Ilum uses the adaptive encoder, which detects the prefix (e.g., {bcrypt} or {noop}) and selects the appropriate encoder for credential verification.
+If no prefix is present, no encoder is applied.